• Skip to main content

 What About Wiring?

-I would argue that replacing any wiring in your RV should never be taken lightly, including replacing wiring on a low voltage tank monitoring system.
+I would argue that replacing any wiring in your RV should never be taken lightly, including replacing wiring on a low-voltage tank monitoring system.
 This is why having a reliable multimeter should be important to even the average RVer!

-You tank monitor wiring does not need to be replaced unless you can tell that there has been wear and tear or damage occurring.
+Your tank monitor wiring does not need to be replaced unless you can tell that there has been wear and tear or damage occurring.
 This is usually obvious, as the protective rubber coating peels away, revealing copper or other materials that conduct electricity.

 Only replace wiring on your RV if you have to, but definitely replace it should you see wear or damage.
-Electrical tape will not solve all of your problems, especially on an RV that is always being exposed to the elements.
+Electrical tape will not solve all of your problems, especially on an RV that is always exposed to the elements.

 While most kits come with wiring, don’t feel the need to replace your wires unless they are worn.
 You don’t need to install the manufacturer’s wiring more often than not, though I don’t blame you if you wish to replace the old in exchange for the new!